daquexian/dnntools/README.md

 **Please install pycaffe first.**

-Install this package by pip:
+Install this package by pip (It only support Python3) :

 ```bash
 pip3 install dnntools